-Rickie Swink is having a great ride on her happy horse, Wingz.
+Rickie Swink rides her horse, Wingz.

 Cross-training combines trail riding with dressage and arena work.
 This keeps a horse from being stuck in repetitive motion tension and stiffness.
 The uneven terrain of trail riding keeps the horse continually varying his/her tempo which requires the horse to focus even more than in arena work.
 Many horses become sour and bored by the reception of flat ground and sand.
 Trails offer fresh views, interesting distractions and variety of footing.
 It’s fun and interesting for the horse.
 Just as walking on a gym treadmill isn’t the workout of hiking a mountain, the trail is a great conditioner for a dressage horse.
 Photos by Daniel Quat.